-And so, without warning, and certainly without any thought of the long-term consequences, I pushed my chair back, stood up, and yelled at the top of my lungs “You’re all goyim!”
-Clearly, my grandparents and sisters along with all the other Jewish families eating spare ribs that evening were caught off guard.
+And so, without any thought of the long-term consequences, I pushed my chair back, stood up, and yelled at the top of my lungs, “You’re all goyim!”
+My grandparents and sisters and all the other Jewish families eating spareribs froze.
 There were lots of ways this could go — and not many of them were good.
 I was, essentially, publicly challenging my grandparents’ and my family’s Jewish identity and lifestyle.

-But my grandfather, Pop Max, was an extraordinarily gracious and kind man.
-He stood up, put his arm around my shoulder, dug into his pocket, gave me a $10 bill and said quietly: “There is a kosher deli around the corner, why don’t you get yourself dinner there and we’ll meet afterward.”
-It was a moment in time 58 years ago, but it is still so clearly etched in my consciousness.
-Without question, it was a moment that framed a spiritual path forward for me.
-That evening was the last time I knowingly ate non-kosher food.
-It was definitional–as was my relationship and my love for my Pop Max who was so instrumental in my life in so many ways.
+But Pop Max stood up, put his arm around my shoulder, dug into his pocket, gave me a $10 bill, and said quietly: “There is a kosher deli around the corner, why don’t you get yourself dinner there and we’ll meet afterward.”
+And so, I did.
+It was a moment in time more than fifty years ago, but it is still so clearly etched in my consciousness.
+It was also the last time I knowingly ate non-kosher food.
+That evening was defining as was my relationship and my love for my Pop Max who was so instrumental in my life in so many ways.

-David Raphael is the Co-Founder and Chief Executive Officer of the Jewish Grandparents Network
+David Raphael is Co-Founder and CEO of the Jewish Grandparents Network